develop2arman/rust-all-in-one/workspace/pointers/POINTERS.md

 ## Reference vs Pointer

 > A reference is like a pointer in that it’s an address we can follow to access data stored at that address that is owned by some other variable.
-Unlike a pointer, a reference is guaranteed ==to point to a valid value of a particular type==
+>> **Unlike a pointer, a reference is** *guaranteed to point to a valid value of a particular type.*

 ## Special pointers